ABCxFF/arras-protocol/README.md

 **Thank you to:**
-- Ponyo for showing me the format of the update packet v2
+- Ponyo for reversing the format of the update packet v2
-- CX for developing Arras.io
+- CX for being the dev of arras.io